-In Figure 3 we report the retailer's markup - the ratio of retail price to wholesale price - for the private label ( $\mathbf{m}g$ ), and nationally branded products ( $\mathbf{m}g$ ), by category.
+(μ_b) , by category.
 According to the figure, for all but three products, the retailer's markup ratios for the nationally branded products are all less than 1.20.
 The exceptions are canned soups (1.46), toothbrushes (1.37), and frozen juice (1.31).
-Moreover, the retailer's markups on nationally branded product are small both in comparison to $\hat{\mathbf{m}}$ and $\mathbf{m}^w$ (see Figure 4), and in comparison to retailer's markup on the private label.
+Moreover, the retailer's markups on nationally branded products are small both in comparison to $\hat{\mu}$ and μ^{w} (see figure 7.4 for a comparison of μ_b with μ^{w}) and in comparison to retailer's markup on the private label.
 Specifically, in all but one category (frozen entrees), retail markups are higher for private labels than for national brands.
 Second, in all but one category (frozen juice), the retail markups for nationally branded products are lower than the manufacturers' markups.